appinesshq/ae-nft/AEX-xx.md

 - @dev Throws if `_from` is not the current owner.
 - @dev Throws if `_to` is the zero address.
 - @dev Throws if `_token_id` is not a valid NFT.
+- @dev throws if the call to NFTReceiver implementation failed
 - @dev Emits TransferEvent

 `stateful entrypoint transfer_from : (address, address, int) => unit`